-Dan Laustsen is an international cinematographer with more than sixty international and Danish productions to his name.
-Laustsen has received myriad awards for his feature films, television movies and documentaries.
+A native of Denmark, two-time Academy-Award nominee Dan Laustsen, ASC, DFF, is an acclaimed cinematographer with more than 60 international productions to his name.
+He has received myriad awards for his work in feature films, television movies, and documentaries.

-Laustsen’s credits include films like The Brotherhood of the Wolf, The League of Extraordinary Gentlemen, Silent Hill, Mimic, and Solomon Kane.
-Laustsen’s other credits include Wind Chill, Nomad: The Warrior, Running Free, and I Am Dina, which garnered a Golden Frog Nomination in addition to his fifth Robert Award (Denmark’s Film Academy Awards) for Best Cinematography.
-He received a Guldbagge Award Nomination for cinematography on Simon and the Oaks, (2012).
-In 2007, he received the Special Erik Balling award in recognition of his lifetime achievements as a cinematographer.
+Decades later, Laustsen’s diverse accomplishments in film and television include The Brotherhood of the Wolf, The League of Extraordinary Gentlemen, Silent Hill, Solomon Kane, Nomad: The Warrior, Running Free, I Am Dina, and multiple Danish Film Academy Awards for Best Cinematography.
+He was also honored with a Guldbagge Award nomination for Best Cinematography from the Swedish Film Academy for Lisa Ohlin’s Simon and the Oaks—one of 13 Guldbagge Award nominations bestowed on this film.
+In 2007, Laustsen received Nordisk Film’s special Erik Balling Award in recognition of his lifetime achievements as a cinematographer.